 Quantum algorithms, unlike their classical counterparts, are designed to take advantage of the fundamental features of quantum physics, namely superposition, entanglement, tunnelling, and interference.
-More than half of the 100+ known QC algorithms offer super-polynomial performance improvements over classical algorithms53.
+More than half of the 100+ known QC algorithms offer super-polynomial performance improvements over classical algorithms.
 These are quantum algorithms that have been shown theoretically to have an advantage over their classical counterparts.

 Traditionally, gate-based quantum computers have been programmed by quantum experts at the level of individual gates (qubit control layer), well below the algorithmic layer.
-More recently, libraries of quantum algorithms have been developed, making QC more accessible to developers and enabling a wider range of programmers to develop software for quantum computers.
-This development is essential as work continues on achieving quantum advantage for economically relevant applications.
+More recently, libraries of quantum algorithms have been developed, making

-53 Stephen Jordan, "Quantum Algorithm Zoo," October 2022, https://quantumalgorithmzoo.org/.
+&lt;sup>63 Stephen Jordan, "Quantum Algorithm Zoo," October 2022, https://quantumalgorithmzoo.org/.